 Is there a link between gluten and anxiety?

-Now, I’ve heard of there being a link between coeliac and anxiety before, but this was more from people becoming (understandably) incredibly anxious about eating gluten and then promptly shitting it out/being violently ill, rather than a knock-on effect.
+Now, I’ve heard of there being a link between coeliac and anxiety before, but this was more from people becoming (understandably) incredibly anxious about eating gluten and then promptly shitting it out/being violently ill.
 But that isn’t the case with me – while having sore joints and feeling unreasonably tired is quite annoying, I’m hardly fearful of it.

 Is it psychosomatic?
 Am I just imagining it?
 That’s what everyone asks me – it’s probably what I’d ask myself, so I do understand.
 But I know myself, my body and my state of mind pretty bloody well.
-After all these years of tinkering with my self-care, I’m like some sort of weird, expert mechanic who can spot and fine tune a problem in the motor from the moment it turns on.
-And despite not taking very good care of my body recently (oops) my anxiety has definitely improved substantially since I said sayonara to sandwiches, sausage rolls and sweet, sweet pastry.
+After all these years of tinkering with my self-care, I’m like some sort of weird, expert mechanic who can spot and fine tune a problem in my own brain.
+And my anxiety has definitely improved substantially since I said sayonara to sandwiches, sausage rolls and sweet, sweet pastry.

 But what’s science got to say about gluten and anxiety?

 Meanwhile, ‘attempts to characterise NCGS have shown that these systemic manifestations (tiredness, headache, fibromyalgia-like joint or muscle pain, leg or arm numbness, ‘foggy mind,’ dermatitis or skin rash, depression, anxiety, and anaemia) may be common’.
-The trouble is, this is by no means a full scientific endorsement.
-There isn’t enough proof.
-There isn’t enough research.
-So I’m by no means advocating everybody to cut out gluten as an anxiety cure-all.
+Obviously, this is by no means a full scientific endorsement.
+There isn’t enough proof or research.
+So I’m by no means suggesting that cutting out gluten is a cure for anxiety.

 It’s all very interesting and I’ll definitely be looking into further.
-Because who knows – maybe I’m just having a freakishly calm few months, and I’ll wake up for a slice of gluten free toast one day with the same old crushing existential despair I always had.
-But so far, giving up the gluten has been revolutionary for my physical and mental health – even if I do miss baguettes every damn day.
+Because who knows – maybe I’m just having a freakishly calm year, and I’ll wake up for a slice of gluten free toast one day with the same old crushing existential despair I always had.
+But so far, giving up the gluten has been revolutionary for my physical and mental health.
+Even if I do miss baguettes.